Kohima district: Sports

-Football

-Kohima District is home to Kohima Komets, a professional football club that plays in the Nagaland Premier League.
-The Indira Gandhi Stadium, Kohima is a multipurpose stadium mainly used for football.
-It has an artificial turf.

 Wrestling

 Kene or Naga Wrestling is the most popular traditional sport in the region.
 The Naga Wrestling Championship held biennially at the Khuochiezhie Local Ground in Kohima.

 Tourism

 Kohima District has various tourist places to visit.
 Below are few of the tourist attractions in the district:

 Dzüko Valley

 The Dzüko Valley is situated 25 kilometres south of Kohima at an altitude of 2462 m.
 Between November and March, the valley is dotted with red and white rhododendrons and wildflowers.

 Khonoma Village

 Khonoma is an ancient Angami village known for its greenery and terraced fields.
 The village lies 20 kilometres west of Kohima.

 Kisama Heritage Village

 Kisama Heritage Village is a heritage village located 13 kilometres south of Kohima city.
 The Heritage Village is the venue of the annual Hornbill Festival.

 Kohima War Cemetery

 Kohima War Cemetery is a World War 2 cemetery.
 It is maintained by the Commonwealth War Graves Commission.